gocd/docs.go.cd/configuration/admin_add_material.md

+---
+description: Add new material to an existing GoCD pipeline
+keywords: material, continuous delivery pipeline, GoCD configuration, blacklist, CD pipeline
+---

-#Add a new material to an existing pipeline
+# Add a new material to an existing pipeline

 Now that you have a pipeline, lets add another material to it.